hujens/hunhevicz.github.io/content/post/_post8.md

 <!--more-->

-<a target="_blank" rel="noopener noreferrer" href="https://www.daosuisse.com/">DAO Suisse Association</a> was officially founded on 16 June.
-Embodying the spirit of Swiss participatory culture, DAO Suisse wants to make Switzerland the go-to place for DAOs globally.
+The association <a target="_blank" rel="noopener noreferrer" href="https://www.daosuisse.com/">DAO Suisse</a> was officially founded on June 16th.
+Embodying the spirit of Swiss participatory culture, DAO Suisse aims to make Switzerland the place to be for DAOs worldwide.

 {{< figure src="/images/posts/post8/foundingassembly.jpg" alt="image" caption="The founding members at the first DAO Suisse assembly." class="large" >}}